Make sure you're on the latest version

 3. Choose Delete and confirm.

-From the Mark Detail
+From the Edit Mark Form

 3. Confirm the deletion.